Master of Business Administration

 Heriot-Watt University Dubai Campus

-The School has been offering its MBA programme in Dubai for almost 15 years now.
+The School has been offering its MBA programme in Dubai for 15 years now.
 Fully licensed by the Knowledge and Human Development Authority (KHDA), the MBA programme can be completed through a full-time or part-time pathway at Heriot-Watt University’s campus in Dubai.

 Why study with Edinburgh Business School?

 The programme consists of seven core courses and two electives.
 For electives, students can choose from an extensive range of self-study courses.
 Please refer to the course content section below for more details.

 Students will be provided with all the relevant study materials, plus access to the student portal.

-Tutored interaction for each course will take place over weekends (Fridays and Saturdays), and a large amount of e each student’s time will be spent studying independently, with approximately 200 hours per course.
+Tutored interaction for each course will take place over weekends (Saturdays and Sundays), and a large amount of each student’s time will be spent studying independently, with approximately 200 hours per course.